bnema/gart/README.md

 ## Features
 - **Quick Addition**: Add a dotfile directory or a single file to Gart with a single command (e.g., `gart add ~/.config/zsh` or `gart add ~/.config/nvim/init.lua`)
-- **Security Scanning**: Automatically detects sensitive information (API keys, passwords, tokens, etc.) in dotfiles before adding them to prevent accidental exposure
+- **Security Scanning**: Detects sensitive information like API keys, passwords, and tokens in your dotfiles before syncing
 - **Ignore Patterns**: Exclude specific files or directories using the `--ignore` flag (e.g., `gart add ~/.config/nvim --ignore "init.bak" --ignore "doc/"`)
 - **Easy sync**: Use the sync command to detect changes in all your managed dotfiles and backup them automatically (e.g., `gart sync` or for a single dotfile `gart sync nvim`)
 - **Simple Overview**: List, select and remove the dotfiles currently being managed with `gart list`